Why do some relationships break up and others last a lifetime?

 In this stage, it finally becomes very clear that you’re never ever going to succeed in changing your partner and you’ve given up the desire to.

 You’re OK with your partner being different from you.
 You both have clear boundaries and you need to learn mutual respect.
 If you don’t, you go back to the Power Struggle.

 4. The Commitment Stage

 You have learned to love each other having to like each other and you choose each other consciously.

 You can honestly say to your partner, “I don’t need you.
 I choose you knowing all I know about you, good and bad.”

 You begin to experience a beautiful of balance of love, belonging, fun, power and freedom.

 The trap in this stage is thinking that all your work is done.
 While this may be somewhat true on an individual level, your work in the world a couple is just beginning.

 5. The Bliss / Co-Creation Stage

-In this stage you are two people who have decided to be a team moving out into the world.
+In this stage you become two people who have chosen to be a team moving out into the world.
 You move beyond the relationship and your relationship becomes a gift to the world.